PROJECT HEART: HIGHER EDUCATION ADVANCEMENT OF RESIDENT TEACHERS

-Project HEART 2.0 proposes to: 1) recruit racially, culturally, and linguistically minoritized teachers; 2) support cultural competence and self-reflection for teacher education faculty, mentor teachers and teacher candidates; 3) support and retain racially, culturally, and linguistically minoritized teachers; and 4) expand sustainable systems for support and growth that will continue after the Project HEART 2.0 funding ends.
+Project HEART 2.0 proposes to: 1) recruit a diverse teaching workforce; 2) support cultural competence and self-reflection for teacher education faculty, mentor teachers and teacher candidates; 3) support and retain a diverse teaching workforce; and 4) expand sustainable systems for support and growth that will continue after the Project HEART 2.0 funding ends.

 Project HEART Leaders

 Please contact Elena Andrei (216-687-2148 | firstname.lastname@example.org) for more information about Project HEART.